-Sydney-born actress Kya Stewart grew up in a household of domestic violence.
-For her, acting was always an escape.
+For Sydney-born actress Kya Stewart, acting was always an escape.
 Her first role was in a school production of the Christmas story where she played a King.
 Kya says she knew then, that she wanted to act for the rest of her life.

 Almost 30 years later, she’s doing just that, taking part in Eddie Arya’s film Risen, having guest roles in Foxtel’s Deadly Women and featuring in ad campaigns all over the world.
 But the project she’s most proud of to date is the one she’s working on right now, Cognitive, a film that puts the spotlight on violence against women and the devastating impact it can have on children who grow up in violent homes.

 While Kya says she isn’t ready to open up about her own personal experience just yet, she believes Cognitive may help her get there:

 Can you tell us a bit about your new film, Cognitive?

 Kya: Cognitive is a psychological drama about a young woman who must face her fears in order to reshape her future.
 While I can’t reveal too much just yet, the story addresses strong and important themes including mental health, domestic violence and trauma and, the devastating and long-term effects that domestic violence can have on someone, and in particular, children.

 How difficult was this to write given that your own life was impacted by domestic violence?